cpmpercussion/homepage/_posts/2006-04-13-cool-reggae-jam.md

 type: post
 published: true
 meta: {}
+description: "This is pretty unorganised but it was fun to make and has some nice ideas I might use again in future.
+I was inspired by Four Tet to use my soundblaster"
 ---

 This is pretty unorganised but it was fun to make and has some nice ideas I might use again in future.
 I was inspired by Four Tet to use my soundblaster live mic for a lot of this.
 It captured some nice sounds!